cased27/academicTranscripts/JSnotes.md

 	In this case the function of square was recalled in the variable, the numbers computed (i.e. the square of 104), and stored in the variable called “result”; Result now stores the value of 10816

 	By using a return you are stopping/ ending the execution of a function. i.e. once the return keyword is executed the function will stop running.

+<a class="keywords" name="keywords"></a>

+<ins>Async Keyword</ins>

+* Find out more in Colt's JS course Chapter 18
+* async functions always return a Promise
+* If the function returns a value, the Promise will be resolved with that value
+* if the function throws an exception, the Promis will be rejected
+* note that requests can be parallel or sequential (which will effect the timing in which they are executed.
+Sometimes it will not be notable as far as something showing up, but behind the scenes they are happening at very different times)

+<ins>Await Keyword</ins>

+* Find out more in Colt's JS course Chapter 18
+* the await keyword can only be used *inside* an async function
+* await will pause the execution of the function, waiting for a promise to be resolved

 <ins>Functions as Return Values</ins>